databio/pypiper/docs/README.md

 ## Introduction

-Pypiper is a **development-oriented** pipeline framework: Pypiper pipelines are:
+Pypiper is a **development-oriented** pipeline framework.
+Pypiper pipelines are:

-1. written in pure python;
+1. written in pure python, so they require learning no new language;
-2. simple to update and maintain;
+2. simple to update and maintain, so they respond well to changes;
-3. simple to understand for an outsider.
+3. simple to understand for an outsider, so they can be approached by others.

 These traits make pypiper ideally suited for **pipelines under active development**.

 With Pypiper, **simplicity is paramount**.
 Prerequisites are few: base python and 2 common packages (`pyyaml` and `psutil`).
 It should take fewer than 15 minutes to build your first pipeline and only an hour or two to learn the advanced features.
 Pypiper provides automatic restartability, process monitoring for time and memory use, status monitoring, copious log output, robust error handling, easy debugging tools, guaranteed file output integrity, and a bunch of useful pipeline development helper functions.
+Read more about the [pypiper philosophy](philosophy).

 ## Installing